Chamber Music Society of Louisville Beethoven Festival

 The centerpiece of the Festival is the Emerson String Quartet’s performance of all sixteen over six concerts from February through November.
 The Beethoven Festival is dedicated to the memory of Ben Franklin, whose financial support made the Festival possible.

-The Emerson String Quartet is one of the world’s premier chamber music ensembles for more than 40 years.
+The Emerson String Quartet is one of the world’s premier chamber music ensembles for This is the first concert of the six concert series February 8, 2020more than 40 years.
 Its Grammy Award winning recording of the sixteen Beethoven quartets has earned acclaim for being “technically flawless”.
-The first two of the six concerts will beheld on February 8th & 9th in Comstock Concert Hall, 105 W Brandies Ave, Louisville.
+This is the third concert of the six concert series March 1, 2020

 For more information visit louisvillechambermusic.org